jner0/jner0/README.md

 - 👋 Hi, I’m Nemecio Rodriguez.
 -  I am from Ecuador.
 I was born in a peculiar but beautiful city called Chone.
--  I'm interested in becoming a Software Developer.
+-  I'm interested in becoming a professional Software Developer.
 - 🌱 I’m currently learning a lot of things related with software development.
 - 📫 You can reach me by gitHub or by my Twitter account @jnemecio